Sam Reinhart: Minor

 Reinhart played minor ice hockey at the Hollyburn Country Club in West Vancouver.
 He started out as a defenceman, but eventually ended up as a centre.
-From there, he went on to play for the Vancouver Northwest Giants of the BC Hockey Major Midget League (BCMML).
+From there, he went on to play for the Vancouver Northwest Giants of the BC Hockey Major Midget League (BCMML) alongside future NHLer Alexander Kerfoot and future PWHLer Kaleigh Fratkin.
 In his first and only full season with the Northwest Giants, Reinhart tallied up 38 goals along with 40 assists.
 With the Northwest Giants, Reinhart won the 2010–11 BCMML championship and finished fourth in the 2011 Telus Cup.
 In the Telus Cup, he received the Top Scorer and Top Forward awards.
 Reinhart also participated in the 2011 Canada Winter Games midway through the 2010–11 season, winning gold with the British Columbia U16 team.